Wednesday, December 2, 2009

 1968 - STAR a musical by The Sound of Music team.

-But everything seems off in this film, the script never made Gertrude Lawrence interesting, she seems more like a pain in the ass, than a larger than life personality.
+Everything seems off in this film, the script never made Gertrude Lawrence interesting, she seems more like a pain in the ass, than a larger than life personality.
 The critics at the time noted that Robert Wise copied the same newsreel storytelling technique that Orson Welles had used in Citizen Kane which Wise had edited.
 But if the idea was to telescope her life and times, it didn't seem to work.
-The film lurched from one situation to another.
+The film lurched from one uninteresting situation to another.
 Apparently the songs were musical numbers chosen from Gertrude Lawrence's successful shows but titles like "Has Anybody Seen Our Ship" and "Burlington Bertie" were got going to make the soundtrack album a best seller 1968.

 176 (whew!) minutes, written by William Fairchild.